With hunting season upon us, you may be wondering, can deer eat bread?

 Deer Eat, and Eat, and Eat…

-The other main issue with feeding deer bread is that like with most foods sources, once they start, they don’t like to stop.
+The other main issue with deer eating bread is that like with most foods sources, once they start, they don’t like to stop.

 Many people like to leave bread out to attract deer, but this can do more harm than good.